mrkkrp/markkarpov.com/tutorial/exceptions.md

-Speaking of semantics of values being evaluated in the presence of asynchronous exceptions, we can say that since the exceptions can strike at any time during evaluation of any value in our program, we cannot consider asynchronous exceptions as part of semantics of value that is being evaluated when such an exception happens.
+Speaking of semantics of values being evaluated in the presence of asynchronous exceptions, we can say that since the exceptions can strike at any time during evaluation of any value in our program, we cannot consider asynchronous exceptions as part of the semantics of the value that is being evaluated when such an exception happens.

 ### Masking asynchronous exceptions

-Oftentimes it is necessary to ensure a certain level of atomicity so that asynchronous exceptions do not strike in the middle of a composite operation leading to a partially updated, inconsistent state of program.
+Oftentimes it is necessary to ensure a certain level of atomicity so that asynchronous exceptions do not strike in the middle of a composite operation, leaving a partially updated, inconsistent program state.

 To illustrate this, consider a toy example—the `updateVar` function, which applies a function to the contents of a mutable variable: